samadpls/TensorFlow-Model-Exploration/README.md

 ## Titanic Dataset - Exploring Linear Regression

-The voyage continues with the Titanic dataset project, where I delve into predicting continuous target variables using the powerful Linear Regression model.
+The voyage moves forward with the Titanic dataset project, where I delve into predicting continuous target variables using the powerful Linear Regression model.
 This venture provides an illuminating introduction to TensorFlow's application in regression tasks, covering data preprocessing, model construction, and comprehensive evaluations.

+## Weather Model - Unveiling Hidden Markov Model

+The journey concludes with the Weather Model, where I delve into the fascinating world of Hidden Markov Models (HMM).
+By applying HMM, I explore the patterns and transitions within weather data, uncovering valuable insights and predictions.

 ## Onward to New Discoveries